codeoverflow-org/nodecg-io/docs/services/discord.md

 6. Set the created discord service instance to the service dependency of the discord-sample bundle.

-   Select the discord-sample bundle and the Discord service in the left bottom menu and then select the service instance that should be used by the sample bundle (in this case the name of the previously created discord instance).
+   Select the discord sample bundle and the Discord service in the left bottom menu and then select the service instance that should be used by the sample bundle (in this case the name of the previously created discord instance).

 7. Check the nodecg logs